coq/coq/README.ci.md

 If so, keep reading!
 Getting Coq changes tested against your library is easy, all that you need to do is:

-1. Put you development in a public repository tracking coq trunk.
+1. Put your development in a public repository tracking Coq trunk.
 2. Make sure that your development builds in less than 35 minutes.
 3. Submit a PR adding your development.
 4. ?